 So, figure out where you want to spend your time.

-Achieve your short term SMART goals.
+Achieve your short term goals.

 It is that achievement right now that will boost your confidence and belief in creating your longer term ideal future.